rharrisondavis/one-click-hugo-cms/site/content/_index.md

 ---
 title: "Sevlution"
-subtitle: Stop living below your potentiadl.<br>
+subtitle: Stop living below your potential.<br/>
-Build the life that you have always wanted. <br>
+Build the life that you have always wanted. <br/>
 Learn from the best; become the best.
 image: /img/home-jumbotron.jpg
 blurb: